 The sudden death of a relative in an accident can be emotionally devastating and have a significant economic impact on the deceased’s family.
-Boston wrongful death attorney Michael O. Smith represents families who have suffered the loss of a loved one due to the negligent or irresponsible conduct of another.
+Boston wrongful death attorney Smith and his team of attorneys represent families who have suffered the loss of a loved one due to the negligent or irresponsible conduct of another.
 Mr. Smith offers the legal counseling you need to hold those responsible for your relative’s death liable for their actions.
 He provides caring and compassionate client service, while taking an aggressive stand against those who caused you harm.
 Contact our office and see how we can help you.Accidents that Result in Death

 Accidents cause a significant number of deaths nationwide – indeed, they are the fifth leading cause of death, according to the Centers for Disease Control (CDC).
 In 2011, accidents or unintentional injuries caused over 122,000 deaths.
 They are the leading cause of death among individuals between 15 and 44 years of age.

 Motor vehicle accidents and falls are among the leading causes of accident injury deaths.
 According to the National Highway Transportation Safety Administration, more than 33,500 people died in 2012 as a result of highway crashes.
 Older adults are particularly susceptible to fatal fall injuries, according to the CDC.Liability in Massachusetts Wrongful Death Cases